mbmarks/SpriteImageRecognitionSoftware/README.md

 Example: M20120110_231539_FGCU_02

-Depending on which version being used the sprites are either analyzed by month or in a heap (all raw images in one folder).
-In this solution we will discuss when the images are in a heap.
+Depending on which version is being used the sprites are either analyzed by month (in directory structure) or in a sinlge directory (all raw images in one folder).
+We will discuss the use case when the images are in a single directory.

+#### Single Directory Usage
+1. Create a workspace directory with a folder named “./Raw_Data”.
+2. Put all the images that you want to analyze into the folder named “./Raw_Data”.
+3. Put the “sprite_load_test.py” and “model.h5” files into the workspace directory.
+4. Run “python sprite_load_test.py” in terminal; it could be “python3” depending on the system.
+5. If any sprites are detected, they will be in a folder created in the workspace directory named “found_sprites”.